foundryvtt/dnd5e/CONTRIBUTING.md

 # Contributing to foundrynet/dnd5e

 Code and content contributions are accepted.
 Please feel free to submit issues to the issue tracker or submit merge requests for code/content changes.
 Approval for such requests involves code and (if necessary) design review by the Maintainers of this repo.
-Please reach out on the Foundry Community Discord with any questions.
+Please reach out on the [Foundry Community Discord](https://discord.gg/foundryvtt) with any questions.

 Please ensure there is an open issue about whatever contribution you are submitting.
 Please also ensure your contribution does not duplicate an existing one.

+## Developer Tooling

+Cloning this repository down and either placing it or symlinking it to your `/Data/systems/dnd5e` user data directory is all that is necessary to run this within Foundry VTT.
+However, if you want to make changes to either the LESS stylesheets or the compendia, there are some developer tools which will make your life easier.

+This repository leverages [gulp](https://gulpjs.com/) to run automated build tasks.
+If your system supports `npm`, you can run the following commands from the root of the project to get set up:

+### `npm install`

+Installs all dependencies needed to run developer tooling scripts.

+### `npm run build` / `gulp css`

+Runs all relevant build scripts:

+- Converts LESS -> CSS
+- Converts JSON -> DB (compendia)

+### `npm run build:watch` / `gulp`

+Runs the LESS -> CSS builder in watch mode so that changes made to the LESS files will automatically compile to CSS.

 ## Issues